Elliotbaz/education_backend/Readme.md

 RUN CMD:
 npm install  (you install all dependencies)

+make a file called '.env' in the root directory

-THE .ENV file would be send via email, but this is just a MongoDB connection string
+THE .env file data would be send via email, this is just a MongoDB connection string

 RUN CMD:
 nodemon start (to start the server)